organicmaps/organicmaps/docs/INSTALL.md

 ### Preparing

-You need a Linux or a Mac machine to build OMaps.
+You need a Linux or a Mac machine to build a desktop version of Organic Maps.

- - We haven't compiled OMaps on Windows in a long time, though it is possible.
+ - We haven't compiled Organic Maps on Windows in a long time, though it is possible.
    It is likely some make files should be updated.
    If you succeed, please submit a tutorial.